 If you need assistance accessing the online screening tool with your OU/OUHSC assigned login and password, please contact your campus IT Help Desk.

-Scheduled campus visitors, vendors, and new employees without OU/OUHSC login credentials should complete the separate online screening tool found here.
+Scheduled campus visitors, vendors, and new employees on the OU-Tulsa campus without OU/OUHSC login credentials should complete the separate online screening tool found here.

 Pricing Changes related to Hep B Titers & Vaccines - Effective October 1, 2019

 1st Hepatitis B Surface Antibody Titer (to follow an initial series of three shots previously received): $15

 1st Hepatitis B Booster Shot (required if negative titer): $20

 2nd Titer (4 weeks after booster, to confirm immunity): $15

 If Completion of 2nd Series is Required (negative 2nd titer after booster):

 Step 2 of 2nd Series of Hep B: $40

 Step 3 of 2nd Series of Hep B: $40

 3rd Titer 2nd Series (4 weeks after last dose, confirm immunity): $15